OndrejVojta/murano/doc/source/articles/policy_enf_dev.rst

 - ``murano:object+("...", "be3c5155-6670-4cf6-9a28-a4574ff70b71", "io.murano.resources.LinuxMuranoInstance")``
 - ``murano:parent_type+("be3c5155-6670-4cf6-9a28-a4574ff70b71", "io.murano.resources.LinuxMuranoInstance")``
-    - repeated again for easier handling of user-created rules
 - ``murano:parent_type+("be3c5155-6670-4cf6-9a28-a4574ff70b71", "io.murano.resources.LinuxInstance")``
 - ``murano:parent_type+("be3c5155-6670-4cf6-9a28-a4574ff70b71", "io.murano.resources.Instance")``

+.. note:: ``io.murano.resources.LinuxMuranoInstance`` is parent too for easier handling of user-created rules.